 - Uddiyana bandha (“belly lock”) – this bandha should be avoided by women seeking to avoid increasing pressure on their prolapse.
 The action of drawing the abdomen in strongly and simulating an in breath increases pressure within the abdomen which is transferred directly down onto the pelvic floor.

-Avoid poses involving deep squats to reduce pressure on the pelvic floor including:
+- Deep squat poses – avoid poses involving deep squats to reduce pressure on the pelvic floor including Garland Pose and Noose Pose.

 This Yoga prolapse information is designed to help you continue your Yoga practice with confidence even if you do have pelvic floor problems.
 The strength and function of your pelvic floor muscles is ultimately the major determining factor of which Yoga exercises your body can withstand.
 If you remain unsure about Yoga prolapse exercises having read this article, seek the assistance of a Pelvic Floor Physiotherapist for assessment of your pelvic floor strength and for appropriate exercise prescription.